Ziyi-Song-Stats/HSP/README.md

 * The script "HSP_Rcpp_Functions.cpp" calculates the probability of a given partition under Shrinkage Partition (SP) prior and simulate a new partition via SP prior given a base partition of the same vector of items.

-* The script "HSP_MCMC_R_Functions.R" contain all the other functions needed in the posterior inference using our Hierarchical Shrinkage Partition (HSP) prior.
+* The script "HSP_MCMC_R_Functions.R" contain all the other functions needed for the posterior inference using our Hierarchical Shrinkage Partition (HSP) prior.

-Libraries:

-### Instructions for Use
+Libraries: Rcpp, RcppArmaillo, MASS, mnormt, MCMCprecision, invgamma.

+# Example: instructions for use

+We now explain how to run our HSP method via a simple simulation example.

+## Simulating data matrix

+We begin by

+## Running HSP

+sdf

+## Post-processing

+sdf

 Feel free to download the zip file.
 Codes used for the paper should be in it.